NicoFannelli/TeraJaunt/README.md

 # jaunt
-Gives Jaunt to any Class
+Gives Teleport Jaunt to any Class.
-use personalized greeting to teleport
+Use personalized greeting to teleport

 ------